Getting in shape and being healthy isn’t hard, it also shouldn’t be intimidating, exhausting or run you into the ground.

 I don’t know, but I’d love to find out.

 Hard routines will take a toll on you.

 Huge changes in your lifestyle patterns aren’t sustainable.

 A program of change shouldn’t shock your body or even keep it guessing.

+Gaining balance and reducing stress are you first priorities.
 An effective plan needs to nurture you and help you build easy consistency.